uktrade/data-hub-frontend/test/a11y/cypress/config/readme.md

 Any urls entered in **urlTestExclusions.js** are excluded from testing.
 This includes pages that currently have A11y issues, pages that return a 404 in the sandbox environment and pages that doe not resolve because sandbox or faker data is not currently configured.

 If you have failing **a11y_tests** in Circle CI following changes it's possible your page has genuine accessibility issues.
 If this is not the case and the url needs to be excluded.
-Open **urlTestExclusions.js** and add the url to the array under the appropriate heading within the array i.e. A11y errors, 404 errors and or no sandbox data available, Excluded urls
+Open **urlTestExclusions.js** and add the url to the array under the appropriate heading within the array i.e. A11y errors, 404 errors and or no sandbox data available, Excluded urls.
+All metadata urls are also excluded here

-Data, Export and metadata endpoints are excluded as a default.
+Data, Export data points are excluded as a default.

 New tests will automatically appear when added to urls.js.